davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 - Documents rationale for scope of testing, how we judge results, why we chose a strategy

 ### Analyze the Product
+- Must understand the product before you can test it
+	- What are the needs of the users?
+	- Who will use the product?
+	- What will it be used for?
+	- What are the
 ### Develop the Test Strategy

 ## Testing Scope